exactly-once/workshop/two-day-workshop.md

 After the workshop you will understand the reasons for building distributed systems as opposed to centralized ones.
 You will be able to better articulate the need for going distributed and you will also know when to keep the good old monolith.

-You will know the different between a single-resource and a distributed transaction.
-You will also understand why cloud vendors are unlikely to ever provide a general purpose distributed transaction support and why you need to use an alternative approach to maintaining consistency.
+You will know the difference between a single-resource and a distributed transaction.
+You will also understand why cloud vendors are unlikely to ever provide a general-purpose distributed transaction support and why you need to use an alternative approach to maintaining consistency.

 You will be able to partition your system into synchronous and asynchronous parts in order to provide best user experience while not compromising on reliability nor throughput.